How to Make the Supercorder Straight Flute

 =====

-The table below gives the distance and size of each tone hole from the top of the body without counting the tenon.
+The table below gives the distance to the center and the size of each tone hole from the top of the body without counting the tenon.
 These are as measured or marked on my hole drilling jig, and were derived from considerable experimentation.
 Apologies for the mix of units.
 Being in North America, all my drill bits were in 64ths of an inch.
+(Inches would be fine to use too if tool and bolt sizes were decimals of an inch instead of "64ths".
+Instead one measures (eg) ".567" on the micrometer and then must convert that to n/64ths.
+Also ...15/64, 1/4, 17/64, 9/32... is confusing.)

 In sizing the hole drills, it was intended that the holes never be drilled too large, which would make notes too sharp.
-Rather, they may be a bit undersize (note flat) so that removing surrounding wood will raise the pitch until it's in tune.
-Then they can be reamed out bit by bit from inside with a 'dremmel motor tool' burr bit.
+Rather, they may be a bit undersize (note flat) so that removing a bit of surrounding wood will raise the pitch until it's in tune.
+Then they can be reamed out bit by bit from inside with a 'dremmel moto tool' burr bit.
 The burr bits I used were small, shaped round and inverse cone.
-These fit though the hole and so are able to ream it from the inside face so that the outside face of the hole is unchanged.
+The small burrs fit though the hole and so are able to ream it from the inside face so that the outside face of the hole is unchanged.

-Holes that are too large (note is sharp) can be reduced using cyanoacrylate glue mixed with sawdust from the recorder's own wood.
-But this is more difficult and may be less cosmetic.
+Holes that are too large (note is sharp) can be reduced using cyanoacrylate glue mixed with sawdust from the recorder's own wood (save a little!) to reduce one side of the hole.
 (Other glues I tried tended to eventually dissolve or come loose with the moisture of playing.)

 Finger (Notes when hole is the top open hole, closed) [Rotation from in-line with other fingers - degrees]